-Develop for Windows Azure Cache
+Develop for Azure In-Role Cache

-The Cache programming model is designed for the cache-aside programming pattern.
+The caching programming model is designed for the cache-aside programming pattern.
 If your data is not present in the cache, your application, and not the distributed cache, must reload data into the cache from the original data source.

 Design application code to function independent of the cache, so that the application continues to function if the cached data is not available.
 Because data in the cache is not persisted in a durable fashion, the possibility exists that the data in the case could be unavailable.
 For example, if the server that contains the data is restarted, the cached items in memory are lost.
 Requesting an item that does not exist in the cache is referred to as a cache miss.